-- Open the DSO using dlopen(). - Once the object has been found, processing continues. - Query all libpfdu converter functionality from the symbol table of the DSO using dlsym() with function names generated by appending EXT to the name of the corresponding pfd routine name.
-This symbol dictionary is retained for future use. - Invoke the converter's initialization function, pfdInitConverter_EXT(), if it exists. - Invoke pfdLoadNeededDSOs_EXT() if it exists.
-This routine can then recursively call pfdInitConverter_EXT(), as needed.
+- Open the DLL using LoadLibrary(). - Once the object has been found, processing continues. - Query all libpfdu converter functionality from the symbol table of the DSO using dlsym() on IRIX and Linux and of the DLL using GetProcAddress() on Microsoft Windows with function names generated by appending \EXT to the name of the corresponding pfd routine name.
+This symbol dictionary is retained for future use. - Invoke the converter's initialization function, pfdInitConverter\EXT(), if it exists. - Invoke pfdLoadNeededDSOs\EXT() if it exists.
+This routine can then recursively call pfdInitConverter\EXT(), as needed.